Including related provincial credits and benefits

 Enter his or her social insurance number and his or her net income (from line 236 of his or her income tax and benefit return), even if it is zero.
 Incomplete or incorrect information may delay the processing of your application.

 Only one of you can get the credit for both of you.
-No matter which one of you applies, the amount will be the same.
+The credit will be paid to the spouse or common-law partner whose tax return is assessed first.
+No matter which one of you receives the credit, the amount will be the same.

-Generally, you have to be 19 years of age or older to get the GST/HST credit, but you can be younger than 19 years of age to apply.
+Generally, you have to be 19 years of age or older to get the GST/HST credit.

-If you are going to turn 19 years of age before April 2015, apply for the GST/HST credit on your 2013 income tax and benefit return, and you may start getting the credit with the first payment after the month of your 19th birthday (see When do we pay your credit?).
+If you are going to turn 19 years of age before April 2016, make sure that you file your 2014 income tax and benefit return.
+The CRA will automatically determine your eligibility for the GST/HST credit and you may start getting it with the first payment after the month of your 19th birthday (see When do we pay your credit?).

 How do we calculate your credit?